-For instance: if the battery is carrying out in the absorption phase, the output voltage will be modified close to this setting value.
+For instance: if the battery is carrying out an absorption, the output voltage will be modified close to this setting value.
 If the battery is in floating phase, the output voltage will be modified close to this setting value.

-14.9.4 Maximum increase of the AC-Out voltage by the battery voltage {1560}
+Maximum increase of the AC-Out voltage by the battery voltage